ajkessel/reacjibot/README.md

 Will cause any message tagged with the train emoji :train: to be posted to the local room with the alias #public_transportation.

 See the [Emoji List](emoji_list.md) for the short emoji names used by this library.

+=== TODO items

+* allow custom template for cross-posting
+* don't re-post a message that's already been posted once to a room
+* cull back unnecessary libraries